-The California Office of Emergency Services (Cal OES) has two divisions focused on mitigation planning: the State Mitigation Planning Division and the Local Mitigation Planning Division.
-These divisions are responsible for a comprehensive local and state planning program.
+The California Governor's Office of Emergency Services (Cal OES) has two (2) units focused on mitigation planning: State Mitigation Planning and Local Mitigation Planning.
+These units are responsible for a comprehensive local and state planning program.
+Hazard mitigation is the cornerstone of every communities approach to reducing vulnerability to disasters.
 Mitigation requires the coordinated effort and participation of a wide range of stakeholders and the public in the planning process.
-Hazard mitigation is the cornerstone of every communities approach to reducing vulnerability to disasters.
 Hazard mitigation is the only phase of emergency management specifically dedicated to breaking the cycle of damage, reconstruction, and repeated damage.

 The planning process is as important as the resulting plan because it creates a framework for the State of California to reduce the negative impacts from future disasters on lives, property, and the environment.

 If you have a FEMA-approved Hazard Mitigation Plan and are seeking information and/or

 assistance with a Hazard Mitigation Grant, vist the Cal OES

 404 Hazard Mitigation Grant Program or contact HMA@caloes.ca.gov.

 State Hazard Mitigation Plan (SHMP).
 This includes the 2020 California Adaption Planning Guide, a framework for climate-related planning.